 Sexual Health Wellbeing and Drug Use Harm Reduction for All Islanders

-PEERS Alliance began as AIDS PEI in 1991 in response the AIDS crisis that was impacting PEI, along with the rest of Canada and the world.
+HISTORYPEERS Alliance began AIDS PEI in 1990 when the organization first incorporated, in response the AIDS crisis that was impacting PEI, along with the rest of Canada and the world.
 At that time, a group of caring and concerned citizens came together to form an organization to ensure that individuals, families, and communities had a place to find support as they were grappling with HIV/AIDS and the stigma that was, and still is, attached to HIV.

 Over the next 26 years, AIDS PEI provided support and direct services to those living with and impacted by HIV including prevention programing, peer programming, and harm reduction programing and education.

 In 2013, AIDS PEI began to diversify its programming to include HEP C, which was emerging as a major health issue for Islanders, along with all sexually transmitted infections (STBBIs).
 With HIV support and STBBI prevention as the backbone, in 2016 the organization recognised the need to re-vision its identity to better meet community needs in Prince Edward Island.
 We continue to work with and for those impacted by, and at risk for, HIV and Hep C infection, but the organization provides supports and resources around sexual health and harm reduction to all Island residents.
 After community and stakeholder engagement activities, and with generous help from FRESH MEDIA, the membership of AIDS PEI ratified the new name PEERS Alliance in May of 2017 and this name became official in October of 2017.